iampapaisarkar/imps-element-fullscreen/README.md

 # Imps Element Fullscreen

-A vue js directive that can easily move to element fullscreen view.
+A vue js method that can easily move to element fullscreen view.
 Available for vue2 and vue3 both

 [![N|Solid](https://www.iampapaisarkar.in/powered-by.svg)](https://www.iampapaisarkar.in)